tomlaws/appointment-system/README.md

 # Appointment Booking System

-A modern, full-stack appointment booking system built with Next.js, TypeScript, and Prisma.
+A modern, full-stack appointment booking system built with Next.js, TypeScript, Prisma and Redis.
 Features a clean admin interface for managing time slots and a user-friendly booking experience with timezone support.

 ## 🌐 Demo